We're going awol with portable voice-over studios. Strap yourselves in.

 - a decent set of headphones (preferably), or at least earphones

-- a laptop
+- a laptop (preferably a MacBook)

 But what about the recording environment?
 Well, I’m glad you asked.

 The Recording Environment

-Try and find the quietest bit (even if it may be the bathroom!), shut the windows, and do your best.
-If it is impossible to find a quiet environment wherever you are, whether it's in your hotel room or somewhere else, then you cannot record there.
+Try and find the most tranquil bit—even if it may be the bathroom!
+Shut the windows, and do your best.
+If it is impossible to find a quiet environment wherever you are, whether it's in your hotel room or somewhere else, then sorry to break it to you, but you cannot record there.

-- quiet location in the room/building
+- a quiet location in the room/building

 - acoustic treatment of some sort (get creative!)

-- microphone technique
+- your best microphone technique